 Low molecular weight heparin is not routinely prescribed in HD patients, but if there is a strong indication (e.g. after hip surgery), then dose adjustment will be required.

 If you need to give blood, products can be transfused during a dialysis session with ultrafiltration to compensate for the extra fluid; liaise with the dialysis nurses to arrange this.
-There is a risk of ‘allosensitisation’ to foreign antigens which is cumulative with multiple transfusions and complicate HLA matching for renal transplantation.
-Therefore, for dialysis patients that may be transplant candidates, blood transfusion should only be when absolutely necessary.
+There is a risk of ‘allosensitisation’ to foreign antigens which is cumulative with multiple transfusions and complicates HLA matching for renal transplantation.
+Therefore, for dialysis patients that may be transplant candidates, blood transfusion should only be when absolutely necessary or in a non-acute setting HLA-matched blood should be used assuming a patient is appropriately dosed on iron & erythropoietin.
 If you are unsure whether a patient is a transplant candidate or not, check with the renal team.

 Common Medical Emergencies in Dialysis Patients

 The differential diagnosis for shortness of breath is much the same in dialysis patients compared to other patients, but there is an increased likelihood that this is due to pulmonary oedema secondary to systemic fluid overload.
 The breathless dialysis patient should be regarded as having pulmonary oedema until proven otherwise.